Skip to main content

 Derek uncovered archive material on the production of a regional drink in Normandy made from pears.
 As a speciality drink, perry seems missing from the ethnobotany of Cherbourg.
 Although during the research we did find a company called Maison Sassy.
 Sassy have revived poiré, by making a perry which is composed of 12 varieties of pears, including Vinot, Antricotin and belle-verge coming mainly from century-old pear trees.
 The age of pear trees before they are productive compared with that of apples is one of the reasons that perry-making has been lost.
 Would we be able to find Sassy perry in the city of Cherbourg-en-Cotentin?

 For literary enthusiasts in Britain, Cherbourg is celebrated as the birthplace of Roland Barthes.
 Barthes explored writing both as a theorist and also by leaving us meta-examples of many genres, autobiography, and important for our magazine blog, travel writing.
 His travel book was on the Empire of Signs where his explorations discovered that Tokyo has a empty space at its centre.
-Barthes often said that he was too young to remember Cherbourg so that this city, too, has a empty space left by the writer.
+Barthes often said that he was too young to remember Cherbourg so that this city, too, has a empty space in the writer's life.

 Looking for Traces of Barthes

-One photograph in Barthes’ autobiography is simply documented ‘Cherbourg, 1916’ (Barthes 1988, 21).
+One evocative image in Barthes’ autobiography is simply captioned ‘Cherbourg, 1916’ (Barthes 1988, 21).
 It is a black and white photograph of Henriette Binger seated, holding Barthes, who is just a few weeks old.
 The frame is oval or elliptical, suggesting it was produced by a professional photography studio.
 Binger lived in Cherbourg at the time of her son’s birth, 12 November 1915.
-By diligent research we found that Henriette Binger’s address in 1915 was 107 rue de la Bucaille, and that street, at least, still shows on Google Maps, or it did in May 2022.
+By diligent library research we found that Henriette Binger’s address in 1915 was 107 rue de la Bucaille, and that street, at least, still shows on Google Maps, or it did in May 2022.

 Planning a Walking Route